Canon SX420 vs Nikon Z7

 |17.||Sony A7R II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the Z7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the Z7 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the Z7 does not have a direct predecessor.
+Both the SX420 and the Z7 have been discontinued, but can regularly be found used on ebay.
+The SX420 was replaced by the Canon SX430, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX420 and the Nikon Z7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Ready to shoot: Has a lens built-in, whereas the Z7 requires a separate lens.

 - More compact: Is smaller (104x69mm vs 134x101mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the Z7).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.